Transit Bus Accidents

 - Negligent driving: If the bus driver is operating a transit bus in a careless or reckless manner, the passengers onboard, the driver herself and bystanders in vehicles and on foot could be put at risk of injury or death.
 Negligence is defined under Florida law as failure to execute the necessary level of care when executing a specific task.
 Relative to driving a bus, negligent behavior could include driving too fast, failing to yield or stop, failure to maintain safe control of the vehicle, driving distracted, driving under the influence, failing to use proper turn signals, or failure to maintain a safe distance between the vehicle and others on the road.

 In the event of transit bus accidents, those who are injured may file a suit against the public transportation company within a timeframe as dictated by state law in order to receive compensation for any damages resulting from accidents.
-In order to achieve a ruling in favor of the injured, their legal counsel must be able to prove that the defendant acted negligently and caused the accident.
+In order to achieve a ruling in favor of the injured, our Fort Lauderdale transit bus accident lawyers must be able to prove that the defendant acted negligently and caused the accident.
 “Common Carrier” laws differ from state to state, however most will describe how operators of public transportation need to exercise a higher degree of care than a regular person does when they drive their own personal vehicle.

 Injuries sustained from any kind of automotive accident can have range from minor bumps and bruises to paralysis or death.
-The South Florida car accident attorneys at The Ansara Law Firm have handled thousands of accident cases and have seen first-hand the tremendously devastating effects that accidents can inflict in a matter of seconds.
+The car accident attorneys at The Ansara Law Firm have handled thousands of accident cases and have seen first-hand the tremendously devastating effects that accidents can inflict in a matter of seconds.
 If a person who is the primary source of income for a family’s household sustains a debilitating injury or is killed in an accident as a result of negligent behavior of another driver, that family’s security and wellbeing is immediately jeopardized.
 At The Ansara Law Firm, we passionately believe that no person nor their family should have to suffer medically, emotionally and financially as a result of somebody else’s recklessness or carelessness.
-Call our any of our offices to schedule an appointment to receive compensation for a variety of damages, including:
+Call any of our offices to schedule an appointment with a transit bus accident attorney in the Fort Lauderdale area to discuss the possibility of pursuing compensation for a variety of damages, including:

 - Lost Wages